smash-96/Games-Analysis/README.md

 # Games Analysis - Project description

 You work for the online store Ice, which sells video games all over the world.
-User and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical data on game sales are available from open sources.
+User and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical data on game sales are available from open sources in the file `games.csv`.
 You need to identify patterns that determine whether a game succeeds or not.
 This will allow you to spot potential big winners and plan advertising campaigns.

 In front of you is data going back to 2016.
 Let’s imagine that it’s December 2016 and you’re planning a campaign for 2017.